Intrenion/Milcraft/doctrine/strategy.md

 ## Practice 10: Dislocate the enemy before fighting

 **Problem**
-An enemy in a balanced position can resist an expected attack efficiently.
+An enemy in a balanced position can efficiently resist an expected attack.

 **Action**
 Create physical or mental dislocation before seeking decisive combat.